CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 9B - Solar Eclipses.md

 \zeta &= \rho \sin(\phi')\sin(d) + \rho\cos(\phi')\cos(d)\cos(\theta)
 \end{align}
 ```
 The five equations of $9.7$ and $9.18$ involve six variables, so one of them must be a free variable.
-Taking $Q$ as a free variable and letting it range from $0\degree$ to $360\degree$ gives us the full outline of the shadow as $Q$ describes the angle between the place of observation and the position of the shadow, therefore we let $Q$ range free.
+Taking $Q$ as a free variable and letting it range from $0\degree$ to $360\degree$ gives us the full outline of the shadow as $Q$ describes the angle between the place of observation and the position of the shadow.
+Therefore we let $Q$ range free.

 However, we run into a problem: when using equations $9.7$, we need $\rho$ to find $\phi'$, but since $\rho$ depends on $\phi'$, we cannot determine $\rho$ until $\phi'$ is found.
 [Friedrich Bessel](https://en.wikipedia.org/wiki/Friedrich_Bessel) found a clever workaround to this problem:\
 If $\phi$ is the geodetic latitude and distances are measured in units of Earth equatorial radii (such that $a = 1$), then we have equations $7.6$: